NITCbase/nitcbase.github.io/docs/XfS Interface/Specification/dml.md

 ### SELECT * FROM TABLE WHERE
 #### Description
 This command is used to retrieve all records of a given source relation, and insert them into a target relation, based on the the given condition.
 All records in the source relation that satisfy the condition, will be inserted into the newly created target relation.

-                                OR

-Selects  all  records  satisfying  the  condition (`OP`)  on  the attribute of the relation, given after `WHERE`.
-The selection  is  inserted  into  the  newly  created  target relation.
 #### Syntax
 ```bash
 SELECT * FROM source_relation INTO target_relation WHERE attrname OP value